 Nancy Hansen, Associate Professor and Director of the Interdisciplinary Master’s Program in Disability Studies, University of Manitoba

-Nancy obtained a PhD (Human Geography) from the University of Glasgow. and her research interests in disability studies are varied ranging including; disability in spaces of culture education, literacy social policy, employment healthcare access and experiences of disabled and LGBTQ communities in post-conflict areas.
+Nancy obtained a PhD (Human Geography) from the University of Glasgow and her research interests in disability studies are varied ranging including; disability in spaces of culture education, literacy social policy, employment healthcare access and experiences of disabled and LGBTQ communities in post-conflict areas.
 Nancy is a former member of the Member CAUT Working Group Academics with Disabilities and Equity Committee, former President of the Canadian Disability Studies Association.
 Nancy received an Einstein research fellowship examining Disability Studies and the Legacy of Nazi Eugenics.
 Nancy received the ICUF Sprott Asset Management Scholarship examining disability history.

 Lori Schafer, Advocate

 Communicator, trainer, passionate advocator and tenacious activist.
 Lori is familiar with human rights affecting discrimination in the workplace for those with autism.
 She has done extensive work in advocating both in the school and work setting for youth with autism.
-She’s fought for systemic change in the workplace by advocating through a Human Rights Complaint.
+She’s fought for systemic change in the workplace by advocating for a Human Rights Complaint.

 Scott Blakely, Panelist

 Scott has earned his double striped red belt in Taekwondo.
 He works on computers is interested in building networks and wants to design computer programs that help people with disabilities.
-He carries a diagnosis of Asperger Syndrome and has been part of the process in filing a human rights case that was ultimately resolved with his employer prior to a public adjudication.
+He carries a diagnosis of Asperger Syndrome and has been part of the process of filing a human rights case that was ultimately resolved with his employer prior to a public adjudication.